(optional naturalist-led tidepooling at Davenport Landing 9:30am-11:00am, Santa Cruz Whale Cruise to noon-3:30pm)

 Departing from Santa Cruz Harbor, we will slowly make our way south towards Shark Park.
 En route, we will cruise by the flourishing kelp beds scanning the water for sea otters with pups, sea jellies, gray whales and harbor seals.
 The scenery along the way is spectacular as we pass by the well known surf spot known as Pleasure Point.
 As we approach Shark Park, we will start scanning the water for shadows or dorsal fins.
 As fish rather than mammals, white sharks don’t surface for air as oxygenated water is pumped through their gills.

-The Sea Spirit is 50 feet long with marks on the railing every 6 feet.
-Face masks will be worn unless you are eating or drinking.
+The Sea Spirit is 50 feet long with plenty of space to enjoy the scenery.
 Beer and wine may be purchased on board.
 We are always in the open fresh air.
-During the era of COVID the captain limits customers to 20 plus crew.
+During the era of COVID, the captain limits customers to 20 plus crew.
 Kim Powell, owner of Blue Water Ventures will be your on board naturalist.

 Please review our Covid-19 Protocol much that applies to our outing.
 Of particular importance is proper screening of guides and customers for COVID-19 symptoms.
 If your temperature is above 100 or if you are experiencing any flu like symptoms, please do not join us.
 You may have a credit that never expires for any kayaking or hiking trip we offer.